bananacocodrilo/typescript-interview/README.md

 `npm run test`

-Test results can be found in `coverage/lcov-report/index.html`
+The test report can be found in `coverage/lcov-report/index.html`

 ## Setup